Darren Korb: Other projects

 While recording for Hades at Abbey Road, Korb also recorded Songs of Supergiant Games, an orchestral album commemorating the developer's ten-year anniversary.
-Present at the Abbey Road recording session for Hades, Wintory also helped contributed to the anniversary album.
-In December 2022, Supergiant announced Hades II, a sequel to Hades, which Korb is composing for.
+Present at the Abbey Road recording session for Hades, Wintory also helped contribute to the anniversary album.
+In December 2022, Supergiant announced Hades II, a sequel to Hades, with Korb again composing the soundtrack.
+The game was released in 2025.

 Artistry

 Musical style

-Korb is a multi-instrumentalist, though he has described guitar as his main instrument.
+Korb is a multi-instrumentalist, while describing guitar as his main instrument.
 He has also used bass, drums, ukulele, banjo, and mandolin.
 Korb has also used "weird circuit bent synthesisers", modified "toy synthesisers from the '80s", as well as the Casio SK-1 keyboard and the theremin on Casio SA-2.
 Korb has stated that his instrument usage depends on the sonic palette for a game and that he enjoys writing on instruments he's "not great at," saying it helps him ignore "the sort of muscle memory of chords" he likes to play and instead forces him to use his ears to guide his process.
 Korb's style has been noted by video game and music writers as distinct from project to project.
 Natalie Clayton of Rock Paper Shotgun wrote that Korb "has an extremely playful, unique approach to genre, from Bastion's acoustic trip-hop to Hades' Ancient Greek metal riffs."

 When beginning work on a game's composition, Korb mainly focuses on the "vibe" of its sound, stating "if I start with a particular feel in mind, this dictates a lot of things about the piece right away, such as tempo, production aesthetic, tonal palate (happy, sad, major, minor, and so on), and gives me some useful constraints for how to proceed."
 Representative of Korb's work on video game soundtracks is the usage of song lyrics to let the player "into character's emotions and motivations."

 Influences

-Korb has cited Weezer, They Might Be Giants, Radiohead, Björk, Osma, Spiraling, and Led Zeppelin as artists and bands he listened to frequently during his adolescence.
-Korb has also cited Lena Raine and Louis Cole of Knower as artists he is a fan of.
+Korb has cited Weezer, They Might Be Giants, Radiohead, Björk, Ozma, Spiraling, and Led Zeppelin as artists and bands he listened to frequently during his adolescence.
+Korb has also cited Lena Raine, Vulfpeck, and Louis Cole of Knower as artists he is a fan of.